Georgia Governor's Honors Program: Instruction

 In 2017, the program hosted 450 students in academic major areas and 217 students in fine arts major areas.
 Among that student population were 72 world language majors, 75 communicative arts majors, 78 social studies majors, 225 STEM (Science, Technology, Engineering, and Mathematics) majors, 32 dance majors, 35 theatre majors, 46 visual arts majors, and 104 music majors.

 Students may choose an elective in the first week of the program.
 The electives are commonly known as minors and include all the major areas of study along with others including Journalism, Counseling, Education, Ballroom dancing, Gender Studies, and Songwriting.

 Each student receives 4.5 hours of major subject time on Mondays to Saturdays and 2 hours of elective subject time on Mondays to Fridays.
 Other time is free for meals, research, performances, practice, or seminars (see below).

 GHP instructors are chosen according to their experience and recommendations.
 The student to teacher ratio is mandated to be at or very close to 15:1.
 In 2017, the student to faculty ratio was 13:1.

 Seminars

 Residential Advisors and faculty host seminars outside of instructional time, ranging from learning Hebrew, learning how to make impromptu presentations, or making friendship bracelets.

-Alumni
+Notable alumni

 The following are notable alumni of the Georgia Governor's Honors Program, listed with their GHP major, year of attendance, and notable accomplishments: